developer-zebra/developer-zebra-site/src/stagenow/2-9/gettingstarted/index.md

 ### Devices Supported
 Following is a list of the Zebra Android devices and versions that StageNow supports.

-* TC70 (Non-rebranded): KitKat
-* TC55:	KitKat, Jelly Bean
+* MC33: Nougat
-* MC40: Lollipop, KitKat, Jelly Bean
+* MC40: Lollipop
-* MC67NA: KitKat, Jelly Bean
-* MC92: KitKat
-* MC18: KitKat
+* TC25: Nougat
-* MC32: Jelly Bean
-* TC70: Lollipop, KitKat
+* TC70: Lollipop
-* TC75: Lollipop, KitKat
+* TC75: Lollipop
-* TC8000: Lollipop, KitKat
+* TC8000: Lollipop
 * WT6000: Lollipop
 * ET51: Lollipop
 * ET55: Lollipop
-* TC51: Marshmallow
+* TC51: Marshmallow, Nougat
-* TC56: Marshmallow
+* TC56: Marshmallow, Nougat
-* TC70X: Marshmallow
+* TC70X: Marshmallow, Nougat
-* TC75X: Marshmallow
+* TC75X: Marshmallow, Nougat

 >Note:
 >The MX features that each device supports depend on the Android OS, OSX, and MX versions in the BSP.
 Select the applicable device version in the matrix located at http://techdocs.zebra.com/mx/compatibility/ to determine the supported features.